-1. Name: 2.
-Date of Incident: Time: 3.
+- 1. Name: 2.
+Date of Incident: Time: - 3.
 EMSI Location/Dept.: 4.
-Current address: 5.
+Current address: - 5.
 Phone: 6.
-How long have you worked for this company?
-7. SS#: 8.
-What is your job title?
-9. Describe your job in detail: 10 .
-Exactly where did the incident happen (town , facility, building, room, etc.)?
-4.4 11 .
-Describe the incident in your own words: 12 .
+How long have you worked for this company? - 7.
+SS#:

+- 8. What is your job title? - 9.
+Describe your job in detail: - 10.
+Exactly where did the incident happen (town, facility, building, room, etc.)? - 11.
+Describe the incident in your own words: - 12.
 Did anyone witness the incident?
-Yes No ☐ If yes, list names: 13 .
-Who did you inform about the incident?
-14 .
-What action did your supervisor take when y ou informed him/her of the incid dent?
-15 .
-Did you seek treatment (For Injury/Illness Ca Their address: ase Only)?
-Yes 🗌 No 🗍 If yes, who treated you?
-16 .
-Did the doctor take you off work (For Injury/II llness Case Only)?
-Yes ☐ No [☐ If yes, how long?
-17 .
-Does the company provide you with necessa ary personal protective equipme ent?
-Yes 🗌 No 🗌 .
-What suggestions or recommendations do youre? ou have that could prevent incid dent/illness from reoccurring in the iui uie: 10 .
-Have you been involved in previous incident o prior to this one (Injury/Illness /Non Injury/2 If an injury 19 .
-Have you been involved in previous incluent s prior to triis one (injury/iiiress /Non-injury)!
-II so, piease explain.
-NIC TE: All information given in true to the heat of f my knowlodgo.
-Lundorotond a iving folio information is subject to OTE: All information given is true to the best of scipline up to and including employment termine. iving raise information is subject to to and the section of English to the section of the D-4 Inj ured/Involved Employee's Signature Date
+Yes No If yes, list names: - 13.
+Who did you inform about the incident? - 14.
+What action did your supervisor take when you informed him/her of the incident? - 15.
+Did you seek treatment (For Injury/Illness Case Only)?
+Yes No No If yes, who treated you?
+Their address: - 16.
+Did the doctor take you off work (For Injury/Illness Case Only)?
+Yes DNO If yes, how long? - 17.
+Does the company provide you with necessary personal protective equipment?
+Yes $\square$ No $\square$ - 18.
+What suggestions or recommendations do you have that could prevent incident/illness from reoccurring in the future? - 19.
+Have you been involved in previous incidents prior to this one (Injury/Illness/Non-Injury)?
+If so, please explain:

+NOTE: All information given is true to the best of my knowledge.
+I understand giving false information is subject to discipline up to and including employment termination.